T1REGOC/EUWRO-Slovenia-2025/README.md

 With two helix gears, whose ratio is 1:2 (so that we gain torque since the speed is not as necessary), we created a transmission.
 Why helix gears?
 We thought about using double helix gears because they have a great grip, but considering that we wanted most of the parts to be modular, the double helix gears would be harder to dismantle and mantle each time.
+The first, main gear has 16 teeth and is 15.6mm in diameter, 32.5mm in lenght.
+From one side it is span by the motor, and from the other, just to stop its lean it is supported by a little holder.
-To the second, drive gear, we created a plus shaped hole since we needed the shaft to rotate with the gear.
+To the second, drive gear (30mm diameter, 32.5mm, 32 teeth ), we created a plus shaped hole since we needed the shaft to rotate with the gear.
 The two shafts are also plus shaped and connected by a plus shaped connector.
 They have plates so that they don't move left / right thorugh the gear.
 At the end there is a rectangular hold for the wheels.

 Here it is all together: